vocko/Documentation/docs/aspnetcore/extensibility.rst

 Configuration
 -------------
-By default, clients statically configured in startup.
+By default, clients are statically configured in startup.
 But there are situations where you want to resolve configuration dynamically, e.g. for endpoint URLs or creating client assertions on the fly.

 The default configuration service reads all configuration from startup.
 You can either replace the whole system,